Osmium: Chemical properties

-The most common compound exhibiting the +8 oxidation state, osmium tetroxide (OsO4), is a volatile, water-soluble solid with a "pronounced and nauseating" smell.
-Osmium tetroxide forms red perosmates OsO_{4}(OH)_{2}^{2−} upon reaction with a base.
-With ammonia, it forms the nitrido-osmates OsO_{3}N^{−}.
-The +4 oxide, osmium dioxide (OsO_{2}), is a darkly-colored, non-volatile, and much less reactive compound.
+The most common compound exhibiting the +8 oxidation state, osmium tetroxide (OsO4), is a toxic, volatile, and water-soluble solid with a "pronounced and nauseating" smell.
+Osmium tetroxide forms red perosmates OsO4(OH)_{2}(2-) upon reaction with alkali.
+With ammonia, it forms the nitrido-osmates link=Potassium osmiamate|OsO3N-.
+The +4 oxide, osmium dioxide (OsO2), is a darkly-colored, non-volatile, and much less reactive compound.

-Osmium pentafluoride (OsF_{5}) is known, but osmium trifluoride (OsF_{3}) has not yet been synthesized.
+Osmium pentafluoride (OsF5) is known, but osmium trifluoride (OsF3) has not yet been synthesized.
 The lower oxidation states are stabilized by the larger halogens, so that the trichloride, tribromide, triiodide, and even diiodide are known.
-The oxidation state +1 is known only for osmium monoiodide (OsI), whereas several carbonyl complexes of osmium, such as triosmium dodecacarbonyl (Os_{3}(CO)_{12}), represent oxidation state 0.
+The oxidation state +1 is known only for osmium monoiodide (OsI), whereas several carbonyl complexes of osmium, such as triosmium dodecacarbonyl (Os3(CO)12), represent oxidation state 0.

 In general, the lower oxidation states of osmium are stabilized by ligands that are good σ-donors (such as amines) and π-acceptors (heterocycles containing nitrogen).
-The higher oxidation states are stabilized by strong σ- and π-donors, such as O^{2−} and N^{3−}.
+The higher oxidation states are stabilized by strong σ- and π-donors, such as O(2-) and N(3-).

-Despite its broad range of compounds in numerous oxidation states, osmium in bulk form at ordinary temperatures and pressures is stable in air.
+Despite its broad range of compounds in numerous oxidation states, osmium in bulk form at ordinary temperatures and pressures is inert.
 It resists attack by most acids and bases including aqua regia, but is attacked by F2 and Cl2 at high temperatures, and by hot concentrated nitric acid to produce OsO4.
-It can be dissolved by molten alkalis fused with an oxidizer such as sodium peroxide (Na2O2) or potassium chlorate (KClO3) to give osmates such as K2[OsO2(OH)4].
+It can be dissolved by molten alkalis fused with an oxidizer such as sodium peroxide (Na2O2) or potassium chlorate (KClO3) to give osmates such as link=potassium osmate|K2[OsO2(OH)4].